 Orbits original intent was to install the organ in his new home.
-Until his home was built, Orbits and a few theater organ buffs
+Until his home was built, Orbits and a few theater organ buffs created

-organ was installed.
+installed.
 Many great concerts were performed there by the top performing artists of the country.

-The Club’s popularity grew and the Iris Theater was soon outgrown, causing Orbits and the DTOC to search for a permanent
+The Club’s popularity grew and the Iris Theater was soon outgrown, causing Orbits and the DTOC to search for a permanent home

-old stage and in the two original organ chambers on either side of the stage.
+in the two original organ chambers on either side of the stage.